Solomon Islands: Community Resilience to Climate and Disaster Risk Project

 - The database for risk information was strengthened, and the National Disaster Management Office is now connected to the database

 - Volcanic and seismic monitoring equipment has been installed in seven stations and is transmitting real time data to the central base station.

 - Community-DRM planning has been completed for all 55 targeted communities.

 - 6 community-led water supply investments have been completed.

-- 40 sub-projects (on water supply, evacuation shelters, all-season access to foodbrindges, and shoreline protection) are in various stages of implementation.
+- 28 community-led sub-projects (on water supply, evacuation shelters, all-season access to foot bridges, and shoreline protection) are completed and 28 are well under way.

 Partnerships and Coordination